01 of 06

-Press the seam allowance along the opening so the edge remains even and pin.
+Press the seam allowance along the opening so the edge remains even and pin it.

 Stitch the opening closed with tiny stitches that don't show.
-Ladder stitch is my favorite for this, but a tiny overcast stitch will also work.Continue to 6 of 6 below.
+Ladder stitch is a good choice for this, but a tiny overcast stitch also works.Continue to 6 of 6 below.

 06 of 06